rasika2012/openchoreo/samples/README.md

 These default configurations provide a quick starting point.
 Once you have done some exploration you can start creating the necessary artifacts to match the needs of your organization.
 You can;

 - Create a new organization
-- Add a data plane to your new organization
+- Create new environments in the new organization
-- Add new environments to the new organization and create a deployment pipeline that will link these
+- Create a new deployment pipeline that will link these new environments
-- Add a new environment to the default-organization and modify the existing deployment pipeline to include it
+- Update an existing deployment pipeline with a new environment

 ## Deploying Applications